SauravP97/Saurav-s-DSA-Templates/README.md

 2. Two Pointers
     1. Container with most water.

+3. Graph Concept
+    1. Course Schedule

-3. Fast IO for taking inputs in huge amount.
+4. Fast IO for taking inputs in huge amount.
 Suited for Competitive Programming.

-4. Helper Methods:
+5. Helper Methods:
     1. A method which takes input a list of integers from the user and returns an array of integers.